Kin (The Last of Us): Plot

-Three months after watching Henry (Lamar Johnson) kill himself, Joel (Pedro Pascal) and Ellie (Bella Ramsey) make it to Wyoming.
-They are told their whereabouts by Marlon (Graham Greene) and his wife Florence (Elaine Miles), who warn them to avoid the dangers further west.
+Three months after Henry kills himself, Joel and Ellie arrive in Wyoming.
+An isolated couple, Florence and Marlon, tell them their whereabouts and warn them to avoid the dangers further west.
 Learning his brother Tommy may be dead, Joel has a panic attack.

-Traveling further west, Joel and Ellie are surrounded by a group led by Maria (Rutina Wesley), who takes them to a safe community in Jackson, Wyoming.
-Joel is reunited with Tommy (Gabriel Luna).
+Traveling further west, Joel and Ellie are surrounded by a group led by Maria, who takes them to a safe community in Jackson.
+Joel is reunited with Tommy.
 He and Ellie are provided food, clean clothing, and a house.
 Maria cuts Ellie's hair and warns her to be cautious of trusting others, citing Joel's dangerous past; Ellie rebuts, citing Tommy's.
-Ellie learns of Joel's daughter, Sarah (Nico Parker), who died twenty years prior.
-Joel tries to convince Tommy to join him and Ellie to Colorado; Tommy declines as Maria is pregnant.
+Ellie learns of Joel's daughter, Sarah, who died twenty years prior.
+Joel tries to convince Tommy to join him and Ellie to reach the Fireflies who, Tommy believes, are in Colorado; Tommy declines as Maria is pregnant.
 While having another panic attack, Joel sees a girl reminding him of Sarah.

-Later on, Joel confides in Tommy about Ellie's immunity and his declining mental state, citing dreams he cannot remember but recalls feeling loss.
-Joel asks Tommy to take Ellie to the Fireflies as he fears he cannot keep her safe; he agrees to take her the following morning.
-Ellie overhears them.
-Later, she acknowledges Joel's fears regarding his daughter's death and admits she will only be more frightened by his absence.
-Joel says she is not his daughter, nor he her father, and states they will part ways.
-He retires to his bedroom and thinks of Sarah.
+Later on, Joel confides in Tommy about Ellie's immunity and his declining health and mental state, citing dreams he cannot remember but recalls feeling loss.
+Joel asks Tommy to take Ellie to the Fireflies as he fears he cannot keep her safe.
+Tommy agrees to take her the following morning which Ellie overhears.
+Later, she acknowledges Joel's fears regarding his daughter's death, but argues she will only be more frightened by his absence.
+Joel, angered by Ellie bringing up Sarah's death, tells her she is not his daughter, nor he her father, and states they will part ways.
+Distraught, he retires to his bedroom and thinks of Sarah.

-In the morning, Joel changes his mind, and he and Ellie leave Jackson on horseback.
-They arrive at the University of Eastern Colorado in five days, where they find the Fireflies have vacated; a map points towards St. Mary's Hospital in Salt Lake City, Utah.
+In the morning, Joel allows Ellie to choose whether to travel with him or Tommy, and she chooses him.
+They arrive at the University of Eastern Colorado, where they find the Fireflies have vacated; a map points towards St. Mary's Hospital in Salt Lake City, Utah.
 Joel and Ellie attempt to escape after seeing a group of raiders.
-One of the men attacks Joel; Joel kills him but is stabbed.
-Joel and Ellie escape the pursuing men.
-Afterward, Joel collapses from the horse, and Ellie begs him to survive, stating she cannot continue without him.
+One of the men attacks Joel; Joel kills him after sustaining a serious stab wound.
+Joel and Ellie escape the pursuing men on horseback, though Joel collapses from the horse afterward.
+Ellie begs him to survive, confessing she cannot continue without him.